followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/setCellValue.md

 <!--typeFunctionParamName1-->rowData<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-The data object represented by the current grid row.
+The data object where new data should be set.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionParamName2-->value<!--/typeFunctionParamName2-->
 <!--typeFunctionParamType2-->any<!--/typeFunctionParamType2-->
 <!--typeFunctionParamDescription2-->
-The inputted value.
+The input value.
 <!--/typeFunctionParamDescription2-->